Trigger Warning: suicide

 I have agonized a little about sharing this poem.
 It’s been on my mind quite a bit, especially with the recent celebrity suicides dominating the news headlines.
-The poem is dark, so it may not be the best read for everyone, especially if you are already feeling down and depressed.
+Dark, suicidal poems can trigger someone, and I would never want to do that, but writing poems about ending it all if part of my bipolar journey.
+This poem is dark, so it may not be the best read for everyone, especially if you are already feeling down and depressed.

 In addition, it is important to me that I open up about my story.
 How can I expect others to open up if I am not willing to do the same?
 This is part of me opening up.

 While this poem was written while I was at my lowest, I am living proof that you can survive, and in fact thrive, after reaching rock bottom.
 Sometimes you just need a little inspiration to get you back on your feet as I write about in my How To Get Back on Your Feet post.

 At the time I wrote this poem, I truly planned to end my life later that night.
 I am so thankful I didn’t.

 IMPORTANT: Suicide is never the right choice or the best option.
 IT IS ALWAYS A MISTAKE.
 If you or a loved one are dealing with thoughts of suicide, get help immediately.

 Even though right now you may feel like you have no one to turn to, there is always help available.
 Call the National Suicide Prevention Lifeline Phone Number 1-800-273-8255 in the United States or a similar organization in your country.
 More numbers and resources are listed in the post Make a Contract With Yourself to Keep Living.